Fluoxetine Oral SolutionPronunciation

-Pediatric (children and adolescents) — In one 13-week clinical trial in pediatric patients (N=103 randomized; 75 children ages 7 to less than 13, 28 adolescents ages 13 to less than 18) with OCD (DSM-IV), patients received fluoxetine 10 mg/day for 2 weeks, followed by 20 mg/day for 2 weeks.
+Pediatric (children and adolescents)— In one 13-week clinical trial in pediatric patients (N=103 randomized; 75 children ages 7 to <13, 28 adolescents ages 13 to <18) with OCD (DSM-IV), patients received fluoxetine 10 mg/day for 2 weeks, followed by 20 mg/day for 2 weeks.
 The dose was then adjusted in the range of 20 to 60 mg/day on the basis of clinical response and tolerability.
 Fluoxetine produced a statistically significantly greater mean change from baseline to endpoint than did placebo as measured by the Children's Yale-Brown Obsessive Compulsive Scale (CY-BOCS).

 Subgroup analyses on outcome did not suggest any differential responsiveness on the basis of age or gender.